-Fair Housing and Tenant-Landlord Services - The City has implemented is own Fair Housing and Preservation program and has contracted with Eden Council for Hope and Opportunity (ECHO) to provide fair housing and tenant-landlord services.
+Fair Housing and Tenant-Landlord Services - The City contracts with Eden Council for Hope and Opportunity (ECHO) to provide fair housing and tenant-landlord services.
 ECHO assisted in the community outreach process for the Regional AI.

 Chinatown Revitalization Plan (CRP): The City and its Chinatown neighborhood partners have undertaken a community-led planning process to continue the revitalization of this critical neighborhood located near the Intermodal Transportation Center (ITC) and Salinas Downtown.
 The process builds on the extensive work from the 2007 and 2010 Plans to develop updated recommendations and implementation strategies to address the housing, access, mobility, and socioeconomic needs of the neighborhood.
-Economic conditions have slowed the implementation of strategies detailed in prior planning efforts.
+Economic conditions slowed the implementation of strategies detailed in prior planning efforts.
 New economic conditions required an updated study to meet the current needs of the neighborhood.